Name: Ruth Ruema Hoover

 in 1834.
 Census records (see below) indicate that Michael Hoover had

 relocated there by 1830.
-His son, Ancil B Hoover,4 was born there in 1824.
+His son, Ancil B Hoover,4 was born

 - Elizabeth Jane Hoover married George Shaunce in Mercer county in 1841.